litesolutions/justifay-api/README.md

 ## Docker!

-Build a container with `docker build -t resonateuserapi .`
+Build a container with `docker build -t userapi .`

 (to avoid cache, use `--no-cache` option)

-Run container with `docker run -p 11000:11000 --network=host -tid resonateuserapi`
+Run container with `docker run -p 11000:11000 --network=host -tid userapi`

 Check status with `docker container ls` and `docker logs <image>`